Those symbols at the top of your display

 This symbol shows that your phone’s set up for Wi-Fi calling.
 It’s a new feature brought in by the UK’s biggest networks to help give you the best call quality.
 If your phone doesn’t have good reception, like when you’re indoors, it’ll make phone calls using an available Wi-Fi network instead.

-The star symbol is new to Android Lollipop.
-It shows that Priority Mode is active.
+The star symbol shows that Priority Mode is active.
 With Priority Mode turned on, you won’t get any notifications unless you’ve added select contacts to your priority list in the settings.

 Curvy capital N

-No, your phone hasn’t teamed up with Nescafe to start making you coffee, this symbol actually shows that you have NFC, or Near Field Communication, turned on.
+This symbol shows that you have NFC, or Near Field Communication, turned on.
 NFC lets you tap your phone to another device to instantly connect to it or transfer data.
 If you want to get rid of the symbol, you need to go to your phone’s wireless or connectivity settings.

 Two rectangles with arrows in them